Dealing with Pancaking Issues with My New Ileostomy

 Reply to Justbreathe

-If you contact the suppliers, I contacted Hollister since that’s what I use, they will tell you that you only need to use the barrier wipe/spray IF your skin is actually irritated.
-My ostomy nurse said that years ago when the adhesive was much harsher on your skin, they recommended using a barrier wipe/spray but not now cause the adhesive is much more friendly to your skin, unless your skin is irritated.
-I haven’t used a barrier wipe/spray for probably 2 years.
+If you contact the suppliers, I contacted Hollister since that's what I use, they will tell you that you only need to use the barrier wipe/spray if your skin is actually irritated.
+My ostomy nurse said that years ago when the adhesive was much harsher on your skin, they recommended using a barrier wipe/spray but not now because the adhesive is much more friendly to your skin, unless your skin is irritated.
+I haven't used a barrier wipe/spray for probably 2 years.
 Not saying using it is wrong, just repeating what I was told by the company that makes the stuff. 🤷♂️

 Justbreathe